Table of Contents

 Opioid for moderate to severe pain (morphine) with/ without non-opioid and adjuvant therapy

 Surgical intervention is considered if these drugs are not completely effective.

-Analgesics, opiates have been used for management of refractory pain for times immemorial.
+Analgesics, opiates have long been used for management of refractory pain.
 Opiates represent the most potent and reliable analgesic agents.

 Analgesics have revolutionized the patient management in many ways.
 But, in human hands, these drugs are fraught with complications such as drug overdose, toxicity, side-effects, withdrawal, tolerance, dependence, abuse and systemic complications.
 Hence the latest rank in the hierarchical management of pain is “NO” analgesics.

 Terminal cancer patients and those with advanced diseases are positively encouraged to resort to adjuvant therapies like music therapy, yoga and meditation.
 Many patients seek solace and comfort in these modalities.